TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Experimental Evaluation

 \subsubsection{Experimental Results}

 Figure \ref{fig:skg}.A plots the values of $\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}}$ that are calculated when aiming to verify TERC.
 Furthermore, in this plot, we also display values of UMFI and PI for each key.
 In Figure \ref{fig:skg}.A, there are 25 potential keys in the state, of which only three form the secret, which we label as secret keys, while the remainder have been labeled as decoy keys.
 According to the results of TERC in Figure \ref{fig:skg}.A, the actions were only conditionally dependent on the three secret forming keys, which were randomly selected at the start of the game as keys $2, 6 $ and $25$.
 We represent the results using a Bayesian network as illustrated in Figure \ref{fig:skg}.B.
 UMFI similarly leads to a set consisting of all three secret keys when applied to this simple game.
 However, PI can only identify two out of three secret keys.
-We observe similar results in \ref{fig:skg}.A when the state is composed of 50 keys.
+We observe similar results in \ref{fig:skg}.A when the observable state is composed of 50 keys.
 Figure \ref{fig:skg}.C shows how failing to implement state variable selection can deteriorate the agent performance while playing the Secret Key Game.
 We observe that the state designed using TERC/UMFI achieves the greatest cumulative reward.
+Beyond training performance, the reduced state representation also improves deployment efficiency.
+Table~\ref{tab:skg_inference} reports inference times for policies trained on full versus TERC-selected states.
+The substantial dimensionality reduction (88--94\%) yields speedups of up to $2.6\times$ on CPU for SKG-50.

 Figure \ref{fig:skgquart}.A and \ref{fig:skgquart}.B depict how $\Phi_{X_i;{\mathcal{X}} \rightarrow {A}}$ evolves during different stages of training when the state comprises either 25 or 50 keys.
 As the agent learns, it receives higher rewards by enhancing its ability to decipher the secret.
 This leads to the agent's actions increasingly depending on the secret keys, as shown in Figures \ref{fig:skgquart}.A and \ref{fig:skgquart}.B.